|

 complication related

 lack of oxygen to the brain.
-This can occur when:
+This can happen when:

 - The child's breathing is restricted by the